 This format is relatively compact, reasonable to type in plain text. and serves as a convenient reference when designing SQL queries.

-For example, the relations created by the SQL script set-up-ex-tbls.sql would be written in relation-structure form as:
+For example, the relations created by the SQL script set-up-ex-tbls.sql (that you used in the Week 1 Lab Exercise) would be written in relation-structure form as:

 Your task for Problem 3